Keegan Hall: Obama artwork

-Charity work
+Philanthropy

-Hall has also been involved with various community initiatives to raise money for charity.
+Hall has used original artwork and limited-edition print campaigns to raise money for charitable organizations.Hall has also been involved with various community initiatives to raise money for charity.

 His first fundraiser was with Seattle Seahawks Cornerback Richard Sherman, which sold out on the first day and raised over $40,000 for The Blanket Coverage Foundation.
-He then went on to work with stars such as Seattle Seahawks Quarterback Russell Wilson, Macklemore and Ryan Lewis, Seattle SuperSonics' Gary Payton, NFL stars JuJu Smith-Schuster and Adoree' Jackson, Seahawks Michael Bennett, and many others.
+He then went on to work with stars such as NBA player Giannis Antetokounmpo, Surfing Legend Kelly Slater, University of Washington Football, University of Alabama Football, Seattle Mariners outfielder Julio Rodriguez, Atlanta Falcons Quarterback Michael Penix Jr, UFC legend BJ Penn, Seattle Seahawks Quarterback Russell Wilson, Macklemore and Ryan Lewis, Seattle SuperSonics' Gary Payton, NFL stars JuJu Smith-Schuster and Adoree' Jackson, Seahawks Michael Bennett, and many others.